 The reason I prefer the simplest of tools to address problems concerns not only aesthetics.
 These solutions tend to also be faster to deliver.
-They tend to be more flexible to resolution and adaptation across an entire arena of tinkerers.
-They tend to be pluggable into other solutions, yet not constrained by them.
-And they tend to be very resilient to unforeseen environmental factors.
+They tend to be more flexible to adapt across an entire arena of tinkerers.
+They tend to be pluggable, yet not constrained by other solutions.
+And they tend to be resilient to unforeseen circumstances.

 Let’s consider some cases.

 - A coffee

 - The toaster